 Members of the faculty throughout the college are recognized for significant scholarly achievements at Baruch's annual celebration of faculty scholarship and creative achievement.
 Such achievements typically take the form of published books or articles in top-tier journals, edited books or journals, major grants received, or exhibitions or performances.

 In March 2009, the college recognized 169 members of our faculty for achievements in 2008: Program of the Seventh Annual Faculty Recognition Ceremony (PDF)

 Baruch College offers 23 undergraduate majors, 62 undergraduate minors, and 30 graduate-level specializations/programs through its three schools.
-The College confers the BBA, BA, and BS degrees at the undergraduate level and the MBA, MS, MPA, MSEd, MA, Executive MBA, Executive MS in finance, Executive MSILR, Executive MPA, and the Baruch/Mt.
+The College confers the BBA, BA, and BS degrees at the undergraduate level and the MBA, MS, MPA, MIA, MSEd, MA, Executive MBA, Executive MS in finance, Executive MSILR, Executive MPA, and the Baruch/Mt.
 Sinai MBA in Health Care Administration on the graduate level.
 The College also houses the City University’s PhD in business and in industrial/organizational psychology and offers joint programs leading to the JD/MBA in conjunction with Brooklyn Law School.